-Margin balances at brokers.
-Margin balances at brokers represent the initial margin paid, net of any variation margin paid or received, in respect of futures positions.
+Margin balances paid and received.
+Margin balances in respect of futures positions represent the initial margin paid, net of any variation margin paid or received and may consist of cash and US Treasury bills.
+Margin balances in respect of forward currency contracts represent cash variation margin paid or received.